liferay-design/liferay.design/src/markdown/lexicon/Templates/dataset-template.md

 ---
-title: "Dataset Template"
+title: 'Dataset Template'
-description: "A Dataset Template shows how a dataset is displayed using Lexicon patterns."
+description: 'A Dataset Template shows how a dataset is displayed using Lexicon patterns.'
-layout: "guide"
+layout: 'guide'
 order: 502
+draft: false
 ---

 ### Layout

 This template works with several patterns, listed below, that can be directly mapped with the image:

 1. Management toolbar